c0chenji/CT-solution/README.md

 # Introduction

-coin-tracker-solution is used to check real-time data on coinbase and coinGecko and export multiple CSV file with a specific format.
+coin-tracker-solution is used to check real-time data on coinbase and coinGecko and export multiple CSV files with a specific format.

 ## Requirement